Become A Volunteer

 Homework Helpers

 The Homework Helpers program provides K-8th grade students with academic help in a fun, positive environment.
 Tutors assist students with homework and building critical English and social skills.
 Students come from a wide variety of ages, cultural backgrounds, and skill levels.
 You may be assisting with anything from learning the English alphabet to high school-level algebra!
-You may provide transportation for a student to and from COR in your personal vehicle if you wish, but it is not required.
-There will also be opportunities to work with the high-school aged youth group.
+This program has two options:

-• A one-year commitment is preferred but can commit for a semester if needed.
+- A one-year commitment is preferred but single semester commitments are accepted as well

 Youth Impact Group